-Richard Hamburg is Deputy Director at TFAH.
-He oversees public policy initiatives, advocacy campaigns, and internal operations and has more than 25 years of experience as a leading health policy advocate.
-He has led TFAH's efforts to ensure disease prevention is a centerpiece of health reform, and has been instrumental in TFAH's work on obesity prevention, building national pandemic flu and public health emergency response capabilities, and increasing support for public health priorities and budgets.
+Richard Hamburg is Senior Policy Advisor at Trust for America’s Health (TFAH).
+Previously Interim President and CEO and Deputy Director, Mr. Hamburg oversees public policy initiatives, advocacy campaigns, and internal operations and has more than 30 years of experience as a leading health policy advocate.
+He has helped lead TFAH's efforts to ensure disease prevention is a centerpiece of health reform, and has been instrumental in TFAH's work on obesity prevention, building national pandemic flu and public health emergency response capabilities, and increasing support for public health programs.
 Prior to TFAH, Mr. Hamburg served in a number of roles with the American Heart Association (AHA), including as its national Director of Government Relations.
-At AHA, Mr. Hamburg managed the daily operations of an extensive federal legislative and regulatory program, represented AHA on health topics ranging from healthcare reform to tobacco control, directed targeted national advocacy campaigns, developed and coordinated a grassroots network of over 50,000 members, and supervised a team of government relations professionals.
-He was a recognized leader in public access to defibrillation advocacy.
+At AHA, Mr. Hamburg led the AHA's advocacy on health topics ranging from healthcare reform to tobacco control to public access to defibrillation.
 He is also a past Director of Government Affairs at AHA's New York City affiliate.
 A native New Yorker, Mr. Hamburg is a graduate of the State University of New York at Albany, from which he received a B.A. in Political Science and a Masters of Public Administration.

 Dara Alpert Lieberman

 Dara Alpert Lieberman is Senior Government Relations Manager at Trust for America's Health.
 She works with the Director of Government Relations to advance TFAH's agenda with federal, state, and local governments.
-She previously served as a legislative representative for American Counseling Association.
-At TFAH Ms. Lieberman will be particularly concerned with prevention of infectious disease and ensuring that people affected by disasters have access to health services.
+At TFAH, Ms. Lieberman leads the organization’s advocacy around infectious disease prevention, disease surveillance, and strengthening the nation’s public health emergency preparedness and response capabilities.

-In recent years, Ms. Lieberman has been an advocate for health care access with the Children's Defense Fund and served as a staff member for the Senate Committee on Armed Services.
+Ms. Lieberman previously served as a legislative representative for American Counseling Association, where she advocated for mental health access issues.
+In recent years, Ms. Lieberman has also worked on children’s health care access for the Children's Defense Fund and served as a staff member for the Senate Committee on Armed Services.
 In addition to working directly with policymakers, she has organized grassroots advocacy efforts at the national and state level.

-Jack Rayburn is the Government Relations Manager at Trust for America's Health.
+Jack Rayburn is a Senior Government Relations Manager at Trust for America's Health.
 He works on all TFAH government relations priorities related to obesity and chronic disease prevention and co-leads efforts on health reform.
-He has a diverse legislative portfolio that includes agriculture, education, transportation, and other areas that impact the availability and accessibility of healthy choices.
-He also handles issues related to health care financing.
+He has a diverse legislative portfolio that includes health care financing, agriculture, education, transportation, and other areas that impact the availability and accessibility of healthy choices.
 He previously served as Policy Aide for U.S. Senator Mark Udall (D-CO) for all health care issues.
 Mr. Rayburn also worked at the Healthcare Leadership Council on health information technology and health care quality and for the Senate Health, Education, Labor, and Pensions Committee under the chairmanship of the late Senator Edward Kennedy (D-MA).
-He has a Bachelors of Science in Biology with a pre-medical concentration from Georgetown University and a Masters in Public Health from The George Washington University.
+He has a Bachelors of Science in Biology from Georgetown University and a Masters in Public Health from The George Washington University.